Aditi Malik

 Biography

-My research is focused on the study of political and gender-based violence, political parties, social movements and contentious politics, and ethnic and gender politics in Africa and South Asia.
+My research is focused on the study of political violence, gender-based violence, and social movements and contentious politics in Africa and South Asia.
 I am a mixed-methods researcher: my work combines insights from in-depth, multi-sited fieldwork with analyses of quantitative conflict datasets.
 Through such approaches, I seek to uncover both broad patterns of violence and trace the causal mechanisms that generate conflict.
 I am also interested in the philosophy of social science and in small-N cross-regional comparisons.

-My first book, Playing with Fire: Parties and Political Violence in Kenya and India, develops a theoretical and empirical account of the relationship between elites, political parties, and party-based violence.
+My first book, Playing with Fire: Parties and Political Violence in Kenya and India (Cambridge University Press 2024), develops a theoretical and empirical account of the relationship between elites, political parties, and party-based violence.
 This research is based on a cross-regional comparison of Kenya and India with subnational comparisons in the two countries.
-The book is under contract with Cambridge University Press and will appear in print in 2024.
+The book relies on a host of qualitative and quantitative data to account for the conditions under which political parties can become instruments for conflict.

 A second long-term project seeks to explain why some incidents of sexual violence result in mass protests while others do not.
 I am especially interested in understanding how the efforts of feminist activists and media reporters inform ordinary citizens' willingness to take to the streets.
 I have completed initial fieldwork for this project in India and South Africa, where I am studying variations in public responses to a number of lethal rapes.
-I expect to conduct further research in both countries in 2024.
+I am conducting further fieldwork in both countries in 2024.

 To date, my research has taken me to Kenya, Rwanda, South Africa, Cambodia, India, and Nepal where I have studied various facets of conflict and conflict resolution.
 My academic work has appeared in venues such as Human Rights Review; Human Rights Quarterly; African Conflict & Peacebuilding Review; Commonwealth & Comparative PoliticsPolitics, Groups, and IdentitiesAfrican Studies ReviewIndia Review; and Zed Books, among others.
 In addition, I have conducted policy analysis for the World Bank and the United Nations, and my writing and analyses have also appeared in public-facing outlets such as The Monkey Cage blog at The Washington PostThe Conversation (Africa); and Deutsche Welle.